-- you are able to demonstrate the long-term benefits - the activity (such as a community networking event for example) is part of a wider programme of activities and represents only a portion of your budget.
+- you are able to demonstrate the long-term benefits OR - the activity is part of a wider programme of activities and represents only a portion of your budget.

-We are able to fund existing projects and new projects but organisations need to have a demonstrate existing track record.
+We are able to fund existing projects and new projects.

 Both revenue and capital costs will be considered.